How I Live Free

 With plenty of leisure time, I find joy in activities that are both useful and save money.
 In fact, most of what I enjoy in life is free, but takes time.
-Reading, meditating, walking in the woods, writing, composing music, chilling with friends… none of that is as enjoyable when I’m in a rush.
+Reading, meditating, hiking, writing, composing music, having friends over… none of that is as enjoyable when I’m in a rush.
 I like my life with broad margins, loose schedules and vague plans, so that I can find profound satisfaction in simply living.
 Fortunately, such a way of life can be sustained without much money.
 For example, a major benefit of being a location-independent worker is living wherever you want.
 That can result in huge savings.
 A few months back, I bought a place in a slightly remote location, in Canada.
 It was ridiculously cheap and fits my lifestyle a lot more than an urban apartment.

-This place costs about 200$ a month to live in, which is incredibly low by western standards.
-It’s also a lot smaller than most houses; but hey, how big a place does a guy meditating, writing, and playing music all year need?
+This place costs me about 200$ a month to live in, which is incredibly cheap by western standards.
+It’s also a lot smaller than most houses, meaning less home-maintenance and you guess it… more free time!

 By rethinking our spending habits and priorities, and focusing directly on what generates happiness, I believe we can live a much freer and rewarding life.
-It’s very simple: if you like freedom more than you like stuff, frugality is the way to go.
+The equation is simple: if you like freedom more than you like stuff, frugality is the way to go.

 Freedom from the mind

 In the past, I felt like pursuing a career or a social status would lead me to a state of satisfaction, a place of “mission accomplished”.
 When deep satisfaction was found within, these superficial quests faded away.
 That removed a huge layer of anxiety about the future.
-I used to think that happiness needed a strategy, but now I see that strategies are the only way to avoid it.
-The urge to “get somewhere” in worldly pursuits is gone.
+The uncomfortable urge to “get somewhere” in worldly pursuits is gone.
 It’s only natural that such realizations have led to a less “goal-oriented” lifestyle.